Skip to content

 What about the subsidies I keep hearing about to help me pay for my health insurance?

 As part of the Affordable Care Act (ACA), beginning in October 2013, lower and middle-income people under age 65, who are not eligible for coverage through their employer, Medicaid, or Medicare, can apply for tax credit subsidies available through the public exchange.
-Our online calculator, within the private exchange, will help you estimate if you potentially qualify for a tax-credit.
+Our online calculator will help you estimate if you potentially qualify for a tax-credit.
 If you do, our enrollment counselors are available to assist and guide you through the tax-credit application and for coverage on the public exchange.

-Can I be turned down for health insurance coverage in the private exchange due to a pre-existing health condition?
+Can I be turned down for health insurance coverage due to a pre-existing health condition?

-Beginning with new coverage effective dates of January 1, 2014, most health insurance plans can’t refuse to cover you or charge you a higher premium because of a pre-existing health condition.
-This will be the case regardless of whether you purchase your plan on the public or private exchange.
+Beginning with new coverage effective dates of January 1, 2014, ACA health insurance plans can’t refuse to cover you or charge you a higher premium because of a pre-existing health condition.

 Do small employers have to pay a penalty for not offering group insurance to employees?

 No. Under the Affordable Care Act, businesses with fewer than 50 full-time equivalent employees are not required to provide health insurance to their employees.
 And, those employers will not face tax penalties if they decide not to offer their employees group health insurance.
-An alternative concept to offering group insurance is for small employers to offer their employees additional pay to assist them in purchasing coverage on the public or private exchange.
+An alternative concept to offering group insurance is for small employers to offer their employees additional pay to assist them in purchasing individual coverage.